spacetelescope/jdaviz/docs/imviz/plugins.rst

     However, if NaN exists in data, it will be treated as 0.

-When calculation is complete, a plot would show the radial profile and the results are displayed under the :guilabel:`CALCULATE` button.
+When calculation is complete, a plot would show the radial profile of the background subtracted data and the photometry results are displayed under the :guilabel:`CALCULATE` button.
 You can also retrieve the results as `~astropy.table.QTable` as follows, assuming ``imviz`` is the instance of your Imviz application::